smallcloudai/web_docs_refact_ai/src/content/docs/guides/version-specific/enterprise/model-hosting.md

 description: What Enterprise Refact is and how it works.
 ---

 Refact Enterprise Refact is a version that is optimized for enterprise use cases.
-It allows you to use all of the models avaliable in Refact.ai Self-hosted and also supports vLLM models.
+It allows you to use all of the models available in Refact.ai Self-hosted and also supports vLLM models.

 ### Enabling vLLM